bist/learn-core-java/README.md

 This course is an internal course given in November 2013 for BIST developers.
 Course is divided into 10 half-day program.
 BEWARE!
 Each day you will be **pushed to your limits** to understand the dynamics of the language.

-After each session, you'll be given a homework and these homeworks will be scored (On a scale of **1 to 10**).
+After each session, you'll be given a homework and these homeworks will be scored (On a scale of **1 to 100**).

-End of the course, you'll also be given a test to score your skills.
-40% of your homeworks and 60% of your test score will give you your final score.
-Anyone below **7 overall will not be certified**!
+End of the course, you'll also be given a test and an assignment to score your skills.
+20% of your homeworks, 30% of your test score and 50% of your final assignment will give you the final score.
+Anyone below **70 overall will not be certified**!

 ## How to Use

-This repository contains branches with day/session names.
+First thing you need to do is to create a file called `AUTHOR`, you can do this by using your favorite editor.
+File has to contain your name like below:

+    John Doe

+Keep in mind that this repo **is not** designed for **checking in** your personal files.
+So bare with the instructors until the last day to check in.
+The repo contains branches with day/session names.
 Any session that you want to work on, just type the branch name with topic like below:

     git checkout day1-hello

+To see all available sessions, type:

+    git branch

 And now you can focus on the files introduced only in this session.
+Once you are ready to work on the homeworks, go to the master branch and do your magic there:

+    git checkout master

+When the course is over, you can get score of homeworks by typing:

+    git add -A .
+    git commit -m 'Finished homeworks'
+    git push origin master

+Please keep in mind that this score will only contribute 40% to the final score.
+Your final test and the final exam will be done in the last day.
+These are scored separately.

 ## Course Schedule